kosmikko/mikkolehtinen.docpad/src/documents/blog/2013-01-31-jenkins-setup-for-a-javascript-project.html.md

 ####deploy-api
 - deploys backend API code to test server after GitHub commit

-There's no bi-directional dependencies in our case so if API code gets changed, it doesn't trigger test flow for client code.
-It would be possible to add this in similar way though, if needed.
+There's no bi-directional dependencies yet so if API code gets changed, it doesn't trigger test flow for client code.
+It would be easy to add this in similar way.